carlgombert/Minefield/README.md

 # Minefield
-Minesweeper implementation in java with some alternative rules
+Minesweeper implementation in java with some alternate rules
 GUI built with Java AWT

 5x5 game